Miners Vale, Rio Tinto accused of neglecting displaced Mozambicans

 This month, the main rail route from the Tete coal fields to the Indian Ocean port of Beira was blocked by bricklayers protesting terms of their relocation.

-In a statement, Vale conceded that there were "still improvements to be made concerning infrastructure in the new communities" but said it was repairing damaged houses and water supplies.

-The company has also introduced programs to train local residents on everything from railway operation to agriculture but often not enough jobs are on offer.
+Vale has said it has introduced programs to train local residents on everything from railway operation to agriculture but often not enough jobs are on offer.
 This year, more than 6,000 people applied for just 150 internship positions.

+The company has also been on a public relations offensive, taking journalists on a tour of its Tete operations to demonstrate its long-term commitment to community relations.

+"We want to ensure that the public understands Vale's commitment to life goes beyond a PowerPoint," Altiberto Brandao, head of its Mozambique coal operations, told Reuters.

 Rio Tinto did not respond to requests for comment on the Human Rights Watch report.